 - Although formerly called juvenile diabetes, Type 1 diabetes affects both children and adults.

 - Type 1 diabetes affects nearly 30 million people nationwide.

 - Nearly three in four NASCAR fans are impacted by the disease.

 As devotees of the sport began to learn more about Ryan, he also started to learn more about the presence of diabetes in the NASCAR community.
 He reached out to the ADA and Lilly Diabetes to work together and bring to light to the Drive to Stop Diabetes campaign.

 By providing inspiration, tools and resources, this movement strives to empower all Americans with diabetes to live well.

 Supporting the Type 1 diabetes community

 As a diabetic NASCAR driver, Ryan has found ways to manage the disease while also pursuing his driving career.
 Ryan is dedicated to providing support for those with diabetes.
-He attends JDRF and ADA events to promote awareness about Type 1 diabetes.
+He attends JDRF and Beyond Type 1 events to promote awareness about Type 1 diabetes.